David8523/Google_Capstone_Project/README.md

 This comparison along with other tasks will later be used by marketing department for developing strategies aimed at converting casual riders into members

 ## Data Preparation
+  The data that I used was the Cyclistic’s historical trip data from 2021 (Ene-2021 to Dec-2021).
+The data is available on this [link](https://divvy-tripdata.s3.amazonaws.com/index.html).
+  ### Variables Names
 * **ride_id**: Unique id of each ride trip
 * **rideable_type**: Type of bicycle ride, split between 3 categories — classic, docked, and electric
 * **started_at**: Date and time of the start of the trip